 So far, the plot of the first four episodes is solid but a bit uneven.
 While the first episode ends on an impressively strong and propulsive note that makes it seem as if the series has kicked into high gear, things slow back down to a rather sluggish pace with Danny, Jessica, and Luke each in their own individual storylines except for Matt who is left dealing with the fallout of the Daredevil Season 2 finale.
 While it’s necessary to see Matt struggling with the loss of Elektra and the space between him and his friends, it ultimately makes him feel more like he’s tagging along in the story than it does make him feel part of the plot once things start moving forward.

 Fortunately, it isn’t too long until the heroes’ separate paths begin to intersect with each other.
 Luke and Danny’s first encounter makes for a quite hilarious and entertaining fight sequence.
-But once the series gets Matt and Jessica in a room together, it’s clear the two could carry the series on their own.
+But once The Defenders gets Matt and Jessica in a room together, it’s clear the two could carry the series on their own.
 Together, Charlie Cox and Krysten Ritter shine on screen, but more on their dynamic later.

 The real standout early on is Elodie Yung who delivers an almost child like performance as Elektra is reborn with no memory.
 She shares several scenes with Weaver in which she manages to steal all of them as Alexandra takes on a motherly role to her.
 But to Weaver’s credit, Yung’s performance works so well only because of how she is able to play off of her.